Greenwreath

 Greenwreath, also known as the Foreman House, is a historic home located near Greenville, Pitt County, North Carolina.
-It was built around 1780, and is a 2 1/2-story, five bay frame dwelling with beaded siding and a exterior end chimneys.
+It was built around 1780, and is a 2 1/2-story, five bay frame dwelling with beaded siding and an exterior end chimneys.
 It was built in stages starting with a hall and parlor two room house in 1780, then extended to add a new front room around 1791 forming an L-configuration, and extended again with the federal 2 1/2-story structure being built in front of the original house around 1820 and attached to it so that the original house now forms a rear shed wing.
 Also on the property are the contributing tenant house, outbuilding, and a small Victorian-period brick ice house.

 It was added to the National Register of Historic Places in 1982.